-- Poland: is one of the affordable places to study in Europe, the country is also home to some of the oldest institutions and has an excellent educational system.
-The general cost of living in this country is also affordable and students can make do with their expenses by getting part-time employment while they study in the country.
+- Poland: is one of the most affordable places to study in Europe.
+The country is also home to some of the oldest institutions and has an excellent educational system.
+The general cost of living in this country is also affordable.
+Students can make do with their expenses by getting part-time employment while they study in the country.
 Poland permits international students to work for a period of 20 hours each week when in school sessions.
 They can work full-time when school is on a break as long as a student work permit is already issued.

 - South Africa: is a diverse community with a rising economy.
 South Africa stands as a site of an affordable educational system in Africa together with a high standard of education.
 The country is also gradually becoming a hot spot for international students from different parts of the world who like to explore and learn a different culture or environment.
 With a valid student visa, international students can work for a maximum of 20 hours each week in South Africa till the expiration of the student visa.
-Students can get jobs on-campus, off-campus provided all requirements are met and can also apply for scholarship.
+Students can get jobs on-campus, and off-campus if all requirements are met and can also apply for scholarships.